allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 [Graphite](https://github.com/graphite-project) as metrics storage and build our monitoring ecosystem around tools that integrate with it.

-This post is a concrete, technical guide on how to setup scalable and fault-tolerant Graphite environment in Cloud.
+This post is a concrete, technical guide on how to setup scalable and fault-tolerant Graphite environment in the cloud.

 ### What is Graphite?

 Graphite is a top-level name for a bunch of components that add up to fully functional metrics storage with advanced query language.
 The architecture is API-oriented with interchangeable elements.
 Graphite components are:

-* graphite-web - end user API and graphical interface, includes powerful query and metric processing language
+* graphite-web: end user API and graphical interface, includes powerful query and metric processing language
-* carbon-relay - metrics input API, capable of routing metrics between storage hosts
+* carbon-relay: metrics input API, capable of routing metrics between storage hosts
-* carbon-cache - persistent store abstraction
+* carbon-cache: persistent store abstraction
-* [whisper](https://github.com/graphite-project/whisper) - RRD-like time series database library
+* [whisper](https://github.com/graphite-project/whisper): RRD-like time series database library

 There are other storage implementations that can be used instead of Whisper, but at the time of Graphite deployment in Allegro this was the most stable implementation.
 We are already experimenting with different stores, but that is outside